 Compensation Committee Charter

-The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Crawford & Company (the “Company”) has been delegated responsibility by the Board to ensure that the compensation available to the Board, executive officers and other senior management of the Company enables the Company to attract and retain associates with superior quality management and leadership competencies and is consistent with the Company’s compensation philosophies.
-The Committee shall establish and administer the Company’s policies, programs and procedures for compensating its senior management and Board.
+The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Crawford & Company (the “Company”) has been delegated responsibility by the Board to ensure that the compensation available to the Board and other executive officers of the Company enables the Company to attract and retain associates with superior quality management and leadership competencies and is consistent with the Company’s compensation philosophies.
+The Committee has overall responsibility for establishing and administering the Company’s policies, programs and procedures for compensating its executive officers and Board.

 Size.
 The size of the Committee shall be determined by the Board, but it shall consist of no fewer than three members.

 Qualifications.
-Each Committee member must (a) satisfy the applicable independence requirements set forth in the rules of the New York Stock Exchange, (b) be an “outside director” for purposes of Section 162(m) of the Internal Revenue Code, (c) be a “non-employee director” for purposes of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the “Exchange Act”), (d) not be a party to any interlocking arrangement that would need to be disclosed in the Company’s proxy statement under Item 407(e)(4) of Regulation S-K, and (e) satisfy any other requirements imposed by applicable law, regulations or rules.
+Each Committee member must (a) satisfy the applicable independence requirements set forth in the rules of the New York Stock Exchange, (b) be a “non-employee director” for purposes of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the “Exchange Act”), (c) not be a party to any interlocking arrangement that would need to be disclosed in the Company’s proxy statement under Item 407(e)(4) of Regulation S-K, and (d) satisfy any other requirements imposed by applicable law, regulations or rules.
 Desirable qualifications for Committee members include, without limitation, experience in business management, executive compensation, employee benefits, and human resources.
 In determining whether a director is eligible to serve on the Committee, the Board must also consider all factors specifically relevant to determining whether the director has a relationship to the Company that is material to the director’s ability to be independent from management in connection with the duties of a Committee member or that would impair the director’s ability to make independent judgments about the Company’s executive compensation.
 These factors must include but are not limited to (1) the source of compensation of the director, including any consulting, advisory or other compensatory fee paid by the Company to the director and (2) whether the director is affiliated with the Company, a Company subsidiary or an affiliate of a Company subsidiary.

 Selection.
 The Board will select the members, and may select the Chair, of the Committee based on recommendations of the Nominating and Corporate Governance Committee.
 If a Chair is not elected by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee membership.
 Each Committee member will serve at the pleasure of the Board for such term as the Board may decide or until such Committee member is no longer a Board member.